My teaching involves courses at both the undergraduate and graduate levels, and supervision of graduate students and

 Veromi Arsiradam, Philosophy, Western.
 A Duty to Adopt?
 On the Ethics and Politics of Adoption, defended August 2018.
 Currently a student in the JD program at Osgoode Hall law school.

 Stephanie Kapusta, co-supervised with R. Vernon, Philosophy, Western.
 Contesting Gender Concepts, Norms, and Language: Three Critical Essays on Political and Ethical Aspects of Gender Non-Conformity, defended August 2015.
 Currently Assistant Professor, tenure track, in the Department of Philosophy at Dalhousie University.

 Reuven Brandt, Philosophy, Western.
 Gamete Provision and Moral Responsibility, defended January 2015.
-As of July 2017, Assistant Professor, tenure track, in the Department of Philosophy, UC San Diego; formerly, Research Associate in Ethics, Lancaster University (January 2015-17).
+Currently Assistant Professor, tenure track, in the Department of Philosophy, UC San Diego; formerly, Research Associate in Ethics, Lancaster University (January 2015-17).

 Angel Petropanagos, Philosophy, Western.
 Fertility Preservation Technologies for Women: A Feminist Ethical Analysis, defended May 2013.
 Currently a full-time clinical ethicist at the William Osler Health System, Toronto, Canada; formerly, a postdoctoral researcher at NovelTech Ethics, Dalhousie University.

 Katy Fulfer, co-supervised with H. Fielding, Philosophy, Western.
 Hannah Arendt and Feminist Agency, defended December 2012.
-Currently Assistant Professor, tenure track, in the Department of Philosophy, Waterloo University; formerly (2013-16), Sophia M. Libman NEH Professor of the Humanities, Hood College.
+Currently Assistant Professor, tenure track, in the Department of Philosophy at Waterloo University; formerly (2013-16), Sophia M. Libman NEH Professor of the Humanities, Hood College.